 Ketamine- What is it?

 Ketamine is a drug with a long history.
-Ketamine defined by the Google dictionary as “a synthetic compound used as an anesthetic and analgesic drug.”
+Ketamine is defined by the Google dictionary as “a synthetic compound used as an anesthetic and analgesic drug.”
 But on the street, Ketamine is defined as a hallucinogen and party drug.
 So ketamine is a drug for pain that can also be abused on the street, great.
 But where did it come from?
 And why is the medical community talking about it today?

 Ketamine was born in the 1960s from the need for a more safe and effective anesthetic and as a replacement for PCP, an anesthetic drug determined to be unfit to use because of its violent side effects.
-Ketamine was approved for medical use in the 1970s, and was introduced in the Vietnam War to aid injured soldiers on the battlefield.
-Over time throughout the 1970s and 1980s, the dissociative and hallucinogenic properties of ketamine began to become more widely known and was established as a club drug in the early 1990s.
+Ketamine was approved for medical use in the 1970s and was introduced in the Vietnam War to aid injured soldiers on the battlefield.
+Over time throughout the 1970s and 1980s, the dissociative and hallucinogenic properties of ketamine began to become more widely known and were established as a club drug in the early 1990s.

 Today, the medical community is using ketamine to treat a plethora of neurological disorders such as Anxiety, Depression, and Post Traumatic Stress Disorder, or PTSD.
 Ketamine is also used to treat chronic pain.
 These new uses have everyone talking about ketamine, and how it could potentially change their life or the lives of people they love.